Andrew-Li-12138/snake-client/README.md

 ## Getting Started

-- Follow steps inside the snek server repo to run the server side
+- Follow steps inside the snek server repo to run the server side: https://github.com/lighthouse-labs/snek-multiplayer/blob/master/README.md
 - Run the development snake client using the `node play.js` command.

 ### Commands
 #### Movement

 Press w to move up, a to move left, s to move down, and d for move right.
+Please note that your snake can't make 180 degrees turn.

 #### Canned Message